Cybrid-app/cybrid-sdk-android/README.md

 #### TradeFlow

-The TradeFlow it's the simplest way to buy/sell crypto to integrate you need to add into your view the component:
+The TradeFlow it's the simplest way to buy/sell crypto.
+To integrate you need to add into your view the component:

 ```
 <app.cybrid.sdkandroid.flow.TradeFlow